alexfustagueras/Lommis_Paper/README.md

 * Custom functions written in **lommis_func.py**
 * The built-in features of traffic library
-* Some Machine Learning models trained specifically for this task
+* Some Machine Learning models trained specifically for the identification of repeated traffic circuits

 The main notebook is **main.ipynb**, which goes through the full workflow — from loading and cleaning the data to detecting events and visualizing the results.